-Overview of TCP vs UDP
+Difference Between TCP vs UDP

-UDP stands for User Datagram protocol.
+UDP stands for User Datagram Protocol.
 It is used to send a small message from one host to another.
-It is a connectionless protocol i.e. to transfer data from one end to other, there is no need for connection establishment.
+It is a connectionless protocol, i.e., transferring data from one end to another; there is no need for connection establishment.
 UDP also lies between the application layer and the network layer.
-It also delivers data or information in the form of packets, these packets are called as user datagrams.
+It also delivers data or information in the form of packets; these packets are called user datagrams.
 UDP uses multiplexing to handle the outgoing user datagrams from multiple processes and demultiplexing to handle the incoming user datagrams that go to different processes on the same host.

-Key Difference between TCP and UDP
+Key Difference Between TCP vs UDP

 - One of the main key differences between TCP and UDP is TCP is connection-oriented, and UDP is connectionless.
-To transfer data TCP must establish a connection with other hosts.
+To transfer data, TCP must establish a connection with other hosts.